Zinkelburger/x45s/Readme.md

 setBid takes (bid, bidderNum).
 These represent the bid amount and the number of the player who bid.

-getBidder calls the getBid method & returns the player who won the bid (0, 1, 2, 3).
+getBidder calls the getBid method & returns the player who won the bid (0, 1, 2, 3). bidHistory stores the record of previous bids, and this information is passed to the players.
 This could be confusing with getBidAmount, I will think of how to resolve their naming similarities.

 getBidSuit returns the suit of the bid.